bettr-casino/slots-game-plugins/Unity/Assets/Bettr/Editor/templates/mechanics/wildsreels/ORCHESTRATION_EXAMPLE.md

 The orchestration of the **Wilds Reels** mechanic involves several interconnected events:

 1. **Initial Spin**: The player initiates the spin, and all reels begin spinning.
-2. **Trigger Condition Activation**: A specific condition (e.g., stacked wilds or a specific symbol) triggers the Wilds Reels feature.
+2. **Trigger Condition Activation**: A specific condition (e.g., stacked wilds or a specific symbol) triggers the Wild Reels feature.
 3. **Wild Reels Transformation**: The selected reels are transformed into fully wild reels, enhancing the chances of forming winning combinations.
 4. **Payout Calculation**: The game calculates the payouts based on the new wild reels and any other winning combinations.
 5. **Bonus Feature Trigger (Optional)**: A bonus feature may be triggered, leading to additional spins with guaranteed wild reels.
+6. **Reset to Idle**: After the payout or bonus feature is completed, the game returns to its initial idle state, ready for the next spin.

 ---